Gabriel's Yurt (in the Secret Spinney)

 - Excellent local pub a short walk away

 This beautiful Turkomen yurt is in the most magical, secluded location, with a life-enhancing view of undulating meadows, and the majestic back-drop of the Black Mountains.
 It is tucked into a secret little copse with the sound of birdsong in the trees, and cool dappled light falling through the leaves.
 Gabriel's Yurt provides every comfort and lots of space for a couple, with its big brass bed, comfy kelim-covered sofa, and wood burning stove.
 Next door, one step away via some dry decking, there is another smaller yurt, which serves as a gorgeous kitchen with a place to cook and plenty of space to sit and eat.
-A few strides away, a funky Jamaican-style tin shack houses the shower and compost loo (yes – it’s perfectly pleasant to use).
+A few strides away, a funky Jamaican-style tin shack houses the shower and compost loo (yes – it’s perfectly pleasant to use), and there is a wonderfully quirky wood-fired hot tub.
 There is plenty of sunny space in the field to the front, with garden furniture, for enjoying the an outdoor meal or two and the panoramic view.
 Sleeps 2 (plus an infant and up to 2 good dogs).

 The brain-child of owners Bryony and Tim, this splendid Turkomen yurt and its position in the landscape exemplifies the kind of lifestyle which inspired them during their time in Botswana.
 Having lived there for many years with their young family, they subsequently moved to a very different kind of beautiful landscape in the Black Mountains, but retained the inspiration they had gained from their African experience.
 The camps of the Makgadikgadi salt pan game reserve in Botswana exemplified an authentic green existence, a way of life in tune with its surroundings.
 Bryony and Tim carried the memories of these back with them to Britain, now materialised into this wonderful site.
 A dash of Turkmenistani style and a good measure of beautiful Black Mountains scenery have added a very unique appeal.